north bay trumpet

 - Repeat the process as described above

-- This is a crucial area: most saliva
+for the leadpipe (this is a crucial area: most saliva

-acid and food particles reside here.
+acid and food particles reside here).

 - After cleaning, if debris is still